reach4help/reach4help/map/src/data/README.md

 ## What is a Map Marker

-A map marker represents an mutual-aid-group, organization, or community effort to orchestrate aid such as financial and information.
+A map marker represents an organization or community effort to orchestrate aid.
 It consists of several components as well as a latitude, longitude, and area of influence (a radius measured in meters).

-#### Note about type field for markers

-- `type: mutual-aid-group` = The main datapoints we're interested in
-- `type: org` = Organization / Government-Run / NPO / Company
-  - It also contains `services: Service[];` field to indicate the kind of service provided by the org type
-  - The services are:
-    - food
-    - supplies
-    - aid
-    - mobility
-    - medicine
-    - manufacturing
-    - financial
-    - information
-- `type: financial` = A fundraising effort that can be donated to, or have requests made of it
-- `type: information` = An information provider for a specific region (e.g: a local website)
-- `type: other` = Other type of effort

 ### Data Model